canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

   - Engage the appropriate privacy, security, and legal officer(s) to discuss the legal aspects of managing cyber risks
   - Document any outstanding legal concerns, such as data protection or data sharing (Digital Service Standard (Ontario))
-  - Begin to identify and understand the jurisdictional requirements of where your digital service operates, and where your stakeholders are.
+  - Identify and understand the jurisdictional requirements of where your digital service operates, and where your stakeholders are.
   - Identify the cybersecurity tools and services in use; learn how they work and handle data; and then analyze them against current law in each jurisdiction where your digital service uses them
   - Conduct a cyber law assessment to determine vulnerabilities, risks, and resources required to manage them
   - Develop, update, and maintain written cybersecurity policies and procedures, including on governance by both service and organizational management.